eclipse-dash/dash-licenses/README.md

 #### Maven Plugin Options

-The Maven Plugin has the following options that can passed either via the command-line or as configuration options in your `pom.xml` file:
+The Maven Plugin has the following properties that can passed either via the command-line or as configuration parameters in your `pom.xml` file:

 - `dash.skip` - Skip executing the plugin.
-Default: `false`.
+Default: `false`;
 - `dash.fail` - Force the build to fail when license issues are found.
-Default: `false`.
+Default: `false`;
-- `dash.iplab.token` - The access token for automatically creating IP Team review requests. **Do not share your access token.**
+- `dash.iplab.token` - The access token for automatically creating IP Team review requests **Do not share your access token.**;
-- `dash.projectId` - The Eclipse open source project id (e.g. `technology.dash`)
+- `dash.projectId` - The Eclipse open source project id (e.g. `technology.dash`);
+- `dash.repo` - Specify the Eclipse Project repository that is the source of the request (e.g., `https://github.com/eclipse/dash-licenses`);
-- `dash.summary` - The location (where) to generate the summary file.
+- `dash.summary` - The location (where) to generate the summary file; and
 - `dash.review.summary` - The location (where) to generate the review-summary file.

+All properties are optional.

 Note that the Maven plugin always generates the summary file.
 The default location is `${project.build.directory}/dash/summary`.